jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

                 'keyN': 'valueN'
             },
         ):
-            self.assertReceivedMessage(value)
+            self.assertMessageReceived(value)

   still green.
-Since ``assertReceivedMessage`` is now written only once in the `for loop`_ I can replace it with what it represents
+Since ``assertMessageReceived`` is now written only once in the `for loop`_ I can replace it with what it represents

   .. code-block:: python